The Tax Consequences of Selling Your Insurance Agency

 - Offset up to $3K/year in ordinary income + unlimited capital gains

-Mistake #1: Not Planning for the Tax Bill
+Mistake 1: Why Is Not Planning for the Tax Bill So Costly?

 The mistake: You sell for $1M, expect to net $1M, and get hit with a $250K tax bill you didn't budget for.